tadaszelvys/server-library/doc/component/client/manager_supervisor.md

 This library provides classes to handle the following client manager:

-* Public Clients
+# Public Clients

+Please read [this page](component/client/public.md) to know how to create and use public clients.

-* Password Clients
+# Password Clients

+Please read [this page](component/client/password.md) to know how to create and use password clients.

-* JWT Clients
+# JWT Clients

+Please read [this page](component/client/jwt.md) to know how to create and use JWT clients.

-* Unregistered Clients
+# Unregistered Clients

+Please read [this page](component/client/unregistered.md) to know how to create and use unregistered clients.